grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/README.md

 A few weeks ago I decided to start getting the code a bit more proffessional looking and use github so I restarted by building up all the classes one at a time and improving them by gradually adding more applications with the aim of making sure code is reusable in the usual aim of good "Software Engineering" principals that I first studied around 35 years ago!.

 I make frequest use of www.dataplicity.com to sort out issues remotely.
 Great fun when someone is visiting the house and they want the Sauna Stove at a warmer temperature and I am in anouther country.
 Or the Community Building workshop needs heating at a different time and I am away on holiday.   see other articles at https://www.smalle.uk/r-pi-4-blog.
+Then using dataplicity to open a terminal on your R Pi one can use the tmux commands outlined above to take a look at what the code is doing.
+Use GitHub to edit the code (once its in your own repository) and use "git pull" to put any revised code into the R Pi even when you are far from home.
+Note that its no good setting code running using SSH or dataplicity as then when the link is closed the code stops.
+That is the joy of using tmux.

 ## Help